jacebrowning/template-django/README.md

 * Unit and integration testing using `pytest`, `pytest-describe`, and `pytest-expecter`
 * End-to-end testing using [Splinter](https://splinter.readthedocs.io/)
 * `Makefile` for automating common development tasks:
-    - Installing dependencies into a virtual environment using `poety`
+    - Installing dependencies into a virtual environment using `poetry`
     - Generate superuser and other fixtures to seed the database
     - Running tests against the backend and frontend
     - Running type checks (`mypy`) and linters (`pylint`)